Universally Speaking: Music video

 The video for the song features Dave Sheridan, who plays a deranged concertgoer who attempts to return a book to vocalist Anthony Kiedis, who left the book in his taxi in the video to "By the Way".
 After numerous failed attempts, he successfully returns the book to the frontman by going on stage while the band performs Suck My Kiss.
 The book he is returning to Kiedis is "Lexicon Devil: The Fast Times and Short Life of Darby Crash and the Germs", which is the biography of Darby Crash, the late frontman for the late-1970s punk band the Germs and was written by Brendan Mullen.
 The music video was directed by longtime friend Dick Rude who also directed the video for "Catholic School Girls Rule" and the live DVD Off the Map.

 Live performances

 "Universally Speaking" was performed regularly on the By the Way Tour.
-However, it was dropped from sets after 2004 before making a comeback on the I'm with You World Tour.
+However, it was dropped for the Stadium Arcadium Tour before making a comeback on the I'm with You World Tour.
 It has since been performed regularly.